-If there will be a need for the migrant/foreign workers, the working conditions and terms of employment of migrant workers (domestic or foreign) should be the same or substantially equivalent to those of non-migrant project workers performing the same type of work.
-This applies to migrant project workers employed or engaged directly by the Borrower or through a third party.
+If there will be a need for foreign workers, the working conditions and terms of employment of foreign or non-local workers should be the same or substantially equivalent to those of domestic and local project workers performing the same type of work.
+This applies to foreign project workers employed or engaged directly by the Borrower or through a third party.